 The aim of Ilosaarirock is to guide the festival food vendors to invest in ethically and ecologically sound produce.
 Food vendors who offer vegetarian and vegan options only are charged less to put up their stall than vendors selling meat products, and every food stall is required to have at least one vegetarian or vegan option on their menu.

 Our own catering units use produce that is primarily vegetarian, ethical, organic and locally produced.
-Every cup of coffee or tea served at Ilosaarirock is Fair Trade certified and you will also find a great selection of organic beers and wines at the festival restaurants over the weekend.
+Every cup of coffee or tea served at Ilosaarirock is Fair Trade certified.
+At the festival area's bars, organic wines and beers are available, such as our official festival beer, the Lapin Kulta Pure.

 There are plenty of fresh water taps at the festival area where it is possible to fill your own bottle with the clean and refreshing drinking water of Joensuu, often dubbed as the best tasting tap water in the world.
 Don’t forget to bring your own reusable water bottle along to the festival and refill it regularly to stay hydrated.
 The taps are easy to open and close, meaning there is no need to leave the taps running and needlessly waste water.
 The level of consumption and the quality of water at the festival is monitored annually.

 The Ilosaarirock t-shirts, hoodies and other festival merchandise on sale are made of ethically and ecologically produced cotton.
 Our lanyards, wristbands and chip cards are made from material that comes from recycled bottles.
 The art and decorations that are on display during the festival are made primarily of recycled materials, and the same decorations are reused year after year.

 Our partners and affiliates are equally committed to Ilosaarirock’s environmental values and practices.
 They are actively involved in making both Ilosaarirock and their own operations more environmentally friendly.
 Together we can help create a festival that is good for both the people and the planet!